Table of Contents

 The three most common types of mandalas are the teaching, healing, and sand mandalas.
 While it’s clear what the purpose is of the first two types, sand mandalas are unique in that their meaning lies in both their creation and destruction.

-Patterns are carefully formed on the ground and can take weeks to create.
-Shortly after its completion, the mandala is destroyed to align with the Buddhist belief that “Nothing is permanent“.
+Patterns are carefully formed on the ground and often take weeks to create.
+Following its completion, the creators destroy the mandala to align with the Buddhist belief that “Nothing is permanent“.

 Today mandalas are typically produced on paper or cloth, drawn on a surface with threads, or even fashioned in bronze, or built in stone.